-Except for Baron Asset Fund, the Underlying Funds may sell securities short.
-The Underlying Funds may sell a security that the Underlying Funds do not own.
-In order to do so, the Underlying Funds must borrow a security to deliver it to the purchaser and later buy that security in the market and return it to the lender.
-The Underlying Funds may establish short positions in securities that the Adviser believes have limited growth prospects or are over-priced, or in securities of companies the Adviser believes are poorly managed or have highly leveraged balance sheets.
-The Underlying Funds may also establish a short position in a security to hedge exposure to a particular company or to hedge exposure to a certain industry or sector of the market.
-The Underlying Funds may also short market indices to hedge against broad movements in the market.
-The value of a security sold short could increase and the Underlying Funds would have to pay more to buy the security to return to the lender than it received from the purchaser in the short sale.
-The Underlying Funds' risk of loss in these types of short sales is theoretically unlimited because there is no limit to the cost of replacing the borrowed security.
-The Underlying Funds may also sell a security short that the Underlying Funds own or a security equivalent in kind or amount to a security the Underlying Funds have a right to obtain (for example, a security convertible into the security sold short or a security that the Adviser believes will be deliverable upon the closing of a transaction).
-The Underlying Funds may also sell securities short when, in the opinion of the Adviser, the position is covered by owning a security that has ownership rights to assets that include all of the assets of the security shorted.
-If the value of the securities in these types of short sales increases, the Underlying Funds lose the opportunity to participate in the gain of the covered positions.
-The Underlying Funds may sell a security short only on a fully collateralized basis, which requires that the Underlying Funds establish and maintain a segregated account.
+Baron Growth Fund, Baron Small Cap Fund, Baron Opportunity Fund, Baron Fifth Avenue Growth Fund, Baron Discovery Fund and Baron Durable Advantage Fund may sell securities short.
+The Funds may sell a security that the Funds do not own.
+In order to do so, the Funds must borrow a security to deliver it to the purchaser and later buy that security in the market and return it to the lender.
+The value of a security sold short could increase and the Funds would have to pay more to buy the security to return to the lender than it received from the purchaser in the short sale.
+The Funds' risk of loss in these types of short sales is theoretically unlimited because there is no limit to the cost of replacing the borrowed security.
+The Funds may also sell a security short that the Funds own or a security equivalent in kind or amount to a security the Funds have a right to obtain (for example, a security convertible into the security sold short or a security that the Adviser believes will be deliverable upon the closing of a transaction).
+The Funds may also sell securities short when, in the opinion of the Adviser, the position is covered by owning a security that has ownership rights to assets that include all of the assets of the security shorted.
+If the value of the securities in these types of short sales increases, the Funds lose the opportunity to participate in the gain of the covered positions.
+The Funds may sell a security short only on a fully collateralized basis, which requires that the Funds establish and maintain a segregated account.